AVSystem/scala-commons/docs/GenCodec.md

 println(JsonStringInput.read[Data]("""{"int":42}""")) // Data(42, "default")
 ```

-You can achieve the same with `@whenAbsent` annotation if you don't want the default value to be used **only** during
+You can achieve the same with `@whenAbsent` annotation if you want the default value to be used **only** during
 deserialization (i.e. you don't want a language-level default value):

 ```scala
 case class Data(int: Int, @whenAbsent("default") string: String)
 ```

-Default field values allow you to evolve your case class by adding fields, without breaking serialization compatibility.
+Default field values allow you to evolve your case classes by adding fields, without breaking serialization compatibility.

 #### Transient default field values